 After your whirlwind arrival, head out on a half-day trek.
 You'll follow a riverside trail downhill through the Dudh Koshi Valley, passing farms, stone villages, and snow-topped mountains toward your first overnight in Phakding.

-From there, the trekking path leads into Sagarmatha National Park, a UNESCO-listed nature reserve that is home to snow leopards, red pandas, and other rare flora and faunas.
+From here the territory of Sagarmatha (Everest) National Park begins.
+A UNESCO-listed nature reserve that is home to snow leopards, red pandas, and other rare flora and faunas.
 After passing a checkpoint in Monjo to register your trekking permits, you will stop at Jorshalle village for filling Lunch and you'll begin a steep ascent to Namche Bazaar.
 If the weather is clear, you may just catch a glimpse of Mount Everest in the distance.

 After a strenuous uphill hike, you'll arrive for your overnight stop with time to shop for souvenirs or any extra gear you may need.
 Namche, the main trading village in the Khumbu region, is the historic meeting point for Hindu traders from the lowlands and Tibetan yak caravans.
 It remains a global melting-pot.
 Namche Bazar is an amazing place, it is the capital of the Everest region.
 The city is located in a bowl (basin) at an altitude of about 3441 m.
 There is a bank, a post office, a colorful market, a museum of the Sherpa people, dentistry, Clubs and Bars, coffee shops, and many small shops.

 After yesterday's significant gain in altitude, you'll take today off to relax and acclimatize.

-The tourist Capital and the biggest settlement in the Khumbu region: Namche Bazaar, well facilitated with ATMs, Internet cafes, restaurants, bakeries and lots of branded and local shops selling the daily needs.
-Although its rest day for acclimatization, we walk up to Khumjung village through Everest view Hotel and see beautiful views of the Himalayas including Mount Everest, Khumjung village is a brimming little town which is beautifully filled by the Sherpa community.
-Walking through the Sherpa village will be a unique experience to understand the real lifestyle of Sherpa people.
+The tourist Capital and the biggest settlement in the Khumbu region: Namche Bazaar, well facilitated with ATMs, Internet cafes, restaurants, bakeries, and lots of branded and local shops selling the daily needs.
+Although it's a rest day for acclimatization, we walk up to Khumjung village through Everest view Hotel and see beautiful views of the Himalayas including Mount Everest, Khumjung village is a brimming little town which is beautifully filled by the Sherpa community.
+Walking through the Sherpa village will be a unique experience to understand the real lifestyle of the Sherpa people.

-You'll continue along the trail, you can stop for a cup of Nepali chiya with the view of Ama Doblom in Kayangjuma.
+You'll continue along the trail, you can stop for a cup of Nepali Chiya/Tea with the view of Ama Doblom in Kayangjuma.
 After the break, we reach the junction to EBC and Gokyo valley.
-From here, we climb to Mong La for lunch with one of the finest views of amadablam.
-You will trek don through Rhododendron forests to phorsetanga then we climb again by Passing a few waterfalls and bridges, we reach the small village of Dole.
+From here, we climb to Mong La for lunch with one of the finest views of Amadablam.
+You will trek don through Rhododendron forests to Phorsetanga then we climb again by Passing a few waterfalls and bridges, we reach the small village of Dole.

-From Machhermo, the trail ascends to a Chorten through a ridge where views of Thamserku, Kangtega and Cho-Oyu along with the valleys below are magnificent.
+From Machhermo, the trail ascends to a Chorten through a ridge where views of mt Thamserku, mt Kangtega, and mt Cho-Oyu along with the valleys below are magnificent.
 The valley slowly widens as the easy trail passes another Chorten and reaches Pangka.
 Descending to the river bank, we then begin our steep climb along the side of the moraine of the Ngozumba Glacier, the longest glacier in the world!
 This huge glacier slides down the slopes of the Cho Oyu mountain.
 We pass through the mesmerizing natural beauty of the turquoise lakes Longpongo and Taboche Tsho and reach a third lake, Dudh Pokhari, where the Gokyo village is situated.
-With the backdrop of Cho-Oyo, the beautiful and well-facilitated village and its outstanding periphery is our shelter after this adventurous day.
+With the backdrop of Cho-Oyo, the beautiful and well-facilitated village and its outstanding periphery are our shelter after this adventurous day.